isaacpratt/canal-orientation/README.md

 # canal-orientation
 Measure the orientation of vascular canals in cortical bone

-This project was created by Isaac Pratt based on an initial macro created by Dr. David Cooper and used in (Britz et al, 2012).
-This project updates that macro to measure the 3D orientation of canals in cortical bone.
-For full details on how it works see (Pratt & Cooper, 2017) and (Pratt et al, 2018).
+This project was created by Isaac Pratt between 2013 and 2018 and for a doctoral thesis.
+It is based on a previous set of macros created by Dr. David Cooper and used in (Britz et al, 2012).
+This project updates those macro to measure the 3D orientation of canals in cortical bone.
+For full details on how the macros function see (Pratt & Cooper, 2017) and (Pratt et al, 2018).

 This repository contains the following files: